linkerd/website/linkerd.io/content/2-edge/tasks/configuring-timeouts.md

 ## Using HTTPRoutes

-Linkerd support timeouts as specified in [GEP-1742], for [outbound HTTPRoutes](../../features/httproute/#inbound-and-outbound-httproutes) with Service parents.
+Linkerd supports timeouts as specified in [GEP-1742], for [outbound HTTPRoutes](../../features/httproute/#inbound-and-outbound-httproutes) with Service parents.